alexup71rus/PrivateGPT/README.md

-**PrivateGPT** is a local AI client replicating the functionality of ChatGPT, Grok, and Yandex Alice — but fully private and self-hosted.
+**Plama** is a local AI client replicating the functionality of ChatGPT, Grok, and Yandex Alice — but fully private and self-hosted.

 <img src="./src/assets/logo.svg" alt="Logo" width="100" />

-### 💡 Why PrivateGPT?
+### 💡 Why Plama?

 > A full-featured local AI client with private memory, fast search, flexible prompts, and a clean codebase you can extend freely.